PostHog/posthog.com/contents/docs/deployment/deploy-aws.md

 1. If you are ready, click **Create Stack**!

-1. Once deployment completes look under **Options** for the Publicly facing ELB Host
+1. Once deployment completes look under **Outputs** for `ExternalUrl`

 1. Review all parameters in the config and ensure everything is nominal

+### Adding TLS/SSL support

 >_Definitely_ setup for TLS (Transport Layer Security)!

-Once you have TLS setup for your ELB (Elastic Load Balancing) you should disable insecure access via HTTP by removing the environment variable `DISABLE_SECURE_SSL_REDIRECT=1` from the Task definition in ECS and deploying the updated Task definition revision.
+1. Go to Services > EC2 > Load balancers

+1. Find Public load balancer > Listeners

+1. Add listener for protocol HTTPS, import or add your SSL certificate

+1. After verifying it works, you can insecure access by removing port 80 (http) listener.

 ## Updating AWS Fargate